syall/premote/README.md

 By managing these events, the accruement of costs is kept to a minimum as long as there are no errors, but those fringe cases can usually be handled manually.

+## Motivation

+Instead of developing locally, premote connects the user to AWS EC2 instances where small-scale projects are essentially free.
+This provides several benefits:

+- Taking advantage of consistent development environments with Amazon Machine Images
+- Allowing low-spec devices (like Chromebooks) to act as developer machines

 ## Usage

 ### Installation